Improved pedigree matrix approach for ecoinvent

 Before the new uncertainty factors will be implemented in ecoinvent and SimaPro, Ciroth and colleagues suggest a broader analysis on different sectors.
 After all, the current study focussed to a large extent on transport databases, and it is important to quantify possible differences between different sectors.
 Nevertheless, it is exciting that the field of LCA now has empirical evidence for pedigree uncertainty factors.
 This is an excellent step forward.

-Even though the refined pedigree matrix approach is an interesting development, both pedigree matrix uncertainty factors and basic uncertainty factors are, of course, a backup option.
+Even though the refined pedigree matrix approach is an interesting development, both pedigree matrix uncertainty factors and basic uncertainty factors are, of course, backup options.
 I suggest that you calculate the uncertainty yourself whenever sufficient data are available.

 I am eager to increase the environmental awareness of our society, and I believe that everyone can contribute to a more sustainable world, every day.
 At PRé we provide companies with both the knowledge and the tools to improve their products and services.
 I am excited to work for an organisation that is involved in developing sustainable initiatives.